 General Assembly teaches technical skills for a variety of topics.
 Students can attend on campus or online.
 Their campuses are across the US, including tech hubs like San Francisco, New York City, Austin, and Seattle, as well as other large cities like Dallas, Los Angeles, D.C., Denver, Detroit, and Miami.
 There are also campuses in London, Paris, Melbourne, Sydney, and Singapore.
 For all of their locations, see their page.

-They offer part-time, full-time, and 1-day courses on software engineering, UX design, data science, digital marketing, and product management, as well as more specific aspects of these topics, like front-end development, data analytics, Python programming, and more.
-Students can choose between full-time immersive or part-time courses and all are offered online.
+They offer part-time, full-time, and 1-day courses on software engineering, UX design, data science, digital marketing, and product management.
+In addition, they have more specific aspects of these topics, like front-end development, data analytics, Python programming, and more.
+Students can choose between full-time immersive or part-time online courses.

-Students learn the skills needed to work in the industry as well as work on projects that they can add to their resumes and portfolios to help with their job applications.
+Students learn the skills needed to work in the industry.
+They also work on projects that they can add to their resumes and portfolios to help with their job applications.
 Those in the full-time immersive programs also have the opportunity to work with a career coach as they get closer to starting their job search.

-Immersive programs run 9am-5pm Monday – Friday, while part time programs run two days a week, for 2-3 hours each class session.
+Immersive programs run 9am-5pm Monday – Friday.
+Alternatively, part time programs run two days a week, for 2-3 hours each class session.

 Who is General Assembly for?